jlokimlin/spherepack/README.md

 # **modern\_spherepack**

-This Fortran project is a object-oriented programming (OOP) modernization of NCAR's SPHEREPACK3.2 library.
+This Fortran project is a object-oriented programming (OOP) modernization of NCAR's SPHEREPACK library.
 The original work, written in FORTRAN 77, was heavily refactored to incorporate features of modern Fortran (2008+).

 The arduous initialization procedures for analysis and synthesis are now confined to the polymorphic class variable **Sphere**.
 The OOP approach hides the various workspace arrays from the user.